vekatze/neut/book/src/other-built-in-utilities.md

 ### Inline Functions

-You can define an inline functions as follows:
+You can define inline functions as follows:

 ```neut
 define-inline increment(x: i64): i64 {